flexdd/flexdd-framework/README.md

 It's super simple to get started.

-Just include `flexdd-framework` as a dependency in your bower.json file, run bower.json and let the magic happen.
+Just include `flexdd-framework` as a dependency in your bower.json file, run `bower install` and let the magic happen.

-This will include the framework as a bower_component which you then include in your own project.
+This will include the framework as a bower_component which you can then include in your own project.
 The reason for this is that the framework should not force you into working a certain method.

+There are four ways the framework can be used.

+* Reference the individual framework components in your projects bower.json file. `bower install 'flexdd-base-* --save-dev` then include the bower_components within your Sass file.
+* Reference the framework in your projects bower.json file. `bower install 'flexdd-framework'` then include the bower_component `_flexdd.scss` in your Sass file.
+* If you are using a similar architecture to Instagram's website then each component also has a .css which you can include depending on what page you are on.
+[Talk on instagrams architecture](https://www.youtube.com/watch?v=eCf5CquV_Bw)